-However, this was not possible as long as the "Consilium" was engaged in its task of liturgical renewal, but now it can be done on the basis of the final results of this work.
+However, this was not possible as long as the Consilium was engaged in its task of liturgical renewal, but now it can be done on the basis of the final results of this work.

 But first of all, the bishops are called upon to exercise their responsibility.
-It is they whom the Holy Spirit has made leaders in the Church of God;4 they are "the principal dispensers of the mysteries of God, just as they are governors, promoters, and guardians of the entire liturgical life in the church committed to them."
-5 It is their duty to guide, direct, stimulate and sometimes correct, but always to be shining examples in carrying out the genuine renewal of the Liturgy.
-It must also be their concern that the whole body of the Church can move ahead with one mind, in the unity of charity, on the diocesan, national and international level.
-This work of the bishops is necessary and especially urgent in this case, because of the close relation between Liturgy and Faith, so that what benefits the one, benefits the other.
+It is they whom the Holy Spirit has made leaders in the Church of God; 4 they are "the chief stewards of the mysteries of God, as governors, promoters and guardians of the whole liturgical life of the Church committed to them."
+5 It is their duty to guide, direct, stimulate and sometimes correct, but always to be shining examples in carrying out the genuine renewal of the liturgy.
+It must also be their concern that the whole body of the Church can move ahead with one mind in the unity of charity, on the diocesan, national and international level.
+This work of the bishops is necessary and especially urgent in this